 - Medical examination results; and

-- A copy of your interview schedule appointment notice.
+- A copy of their interview schedule appointment notice.

-NOTE: Beneficiaries should NOT take any permanent actions—such as selling or buying property, terminating employment or withdrawing from school—until they have their FWVP Program parole travel document in their hands.
+Beneficiaries should not take any permanent actions such as selling or buying property, terminating employment, or withdrawing from school until they have their FWVP program parole travel document in their hands.

 If travel is approved:

-- All eligible family members must arrange and pay for their own travel.
+- All eligible family members must arrange and pay for their own travel; and

 If travel is not approved:

-- We will send a written notification to you and your family members if travel to the United States is not approved.
+- We will send a written notification to you and your family members if we do not approve travel to the United States.

-- Our decision to deny parole authorization is final, and there is no right of appeal.
+- Our decision to deny parole is final, and there is no right of appeal;

-- If we deny parole authorization under the FWVP Program, Form I-130 beneficiaries may still be eligible for immigrant visa processing based on the approved Form I-130 when the immigrant visa becomes available.
+- If we deny parole under the FWVP program, Form I-130 beneficiaries may still be eligible for immigrant visa processing based on the approved Form I-130 when their immigrant visa becomes available; and

-- In certain circumstances, the reason that parole authorization was denied may also cause us to revoke the approval of your underlying Form I-130.
-If the Form I-130’s approval is revoked, you will no longer be eligible for an immigrant visa.
+- In certain circumstances, the reason we denied parole may also cause us to revoke the approval of the beneficiary’s underlying Form I-130.
+If we revoke Form I-130 approval, the beneficiary will no longer be eligible for an immigrant visa.
 We will make these determinations on a case-by-case basis.

-- USCIS and DOS strongly urge you and your family members to remain vigilant about the possibility of individuals who claim to be U.S. government representatives asking for money.
-These individuals, often called “scammers,” may attempt to trick you into paying them by offering to help file applications for the FWVP Program.
-To learn more about common immigration scams and how to report scammers, please visit our Avoid Scams Web page.
+- USCIS and the Department of State strongly urge you and your family members to remain vigilant about the possibility of individuals who claim to be U.S. government representatives asking for money.
+These individuals, or “scammers,” may attempt to trick you into paying them by offering to help file applications for the FWVP program.
+To learn more about common immigration scams and how to report scammers, please visit our Avoid Scams page.

 - Websites ending in ".gov” are official government websites.
 Information on official U.S. government websites ending in “.gov” is official and correct.
-Official U.S. government email addresses also end in “.gov,” and any correspondence coming from an address that does not end with “.gov” should be considered suspect.
+Official U.S. government email addresses also end in “.gov,” and you should be suspicious of any correspondence coming from an address that does not end with “.gov.”